Combining “Big City” Experience With “Small Town” Service

 • Hit-and-run incidences

-You have a limited time initiate the claims process for seeking compensation in New York.
-As soon as you are able, it is advisable to contact a knowledgeable personal injury lawyer for help with a smoother and more effective resolution.
+In New York, you have a limited time to initiate the claims process for compensation.
+Contact a knowledgeable personal injury lawyer as soon as possible to ensure a smoother and more effective resolution.

-To speak with one of our lawyers about your car accident claim, please contact us to schedule a complimentary consultation.
+To discuss your car accident claim with one of our lawyers, contact us to schedule a complimentary consultation.

 What Is The Statute Of Limitations For Vehicle Accident Claims?

-In New York City, you have three years from the date of the accident to file a personal injury claim for a vehicular accident.
-However, it’s important not to wait until near the deadline to begin the claims process.
-This is particularly important if you’ve sustained any type of injury from the accident, even if it initially seemed minor.
-Sometimes, injuries that appear insignificant at first can develop into more serious conditions over time.
-Even after an initial medical examination by a trusted healthcare provider, long-term complications may not be immediately apparent.
+In New York City, you have three years from the accident date to file a personal injury claim for a vehicular accident.
+Do not wait until the deadline approaches to start the claims process.
+This matters especially if you sustain any injury, even one that initially seems minor.
+Some injuries, initially insignificant, develop into severe conditions over time.
+Even after a trusted health care provider’s initial examination, long-term complications may not appear immediately.

-If you find your quality of life has been significantly impacted in the months following an accident, you can still pursue a claim as long as it’s within the three-year limitation period.
-It’s important to note that waiting too long can make it more difficult to gather evidence, locate witnesses and build a strong case for compensation.
+If the accident significantly impacts your quality of life in the months following, you can still pursue a claim within the three-year limitation period.
+Waiting too long complicates gathering evidence, locating witnesses, and building a strong compensation case.

 What Are New York’s Mandatory Seat Belt Requirements?